Canada is the only G8 country still mining and selling asbestos

 The New Democratic Party has adopted the banning of asbestos as official party policy.

-The Liberal Party's official position is that federal support for asbestos exports must end.
-They have not yet made a Canadian ban of asbestos their policy.
+The Liberal Party's official position is that Canada must ban of asbestos.

 The Bloc Quebecois supports a pro-asbestos policy.